airtimemedia/AirtimeMedia-iOS/README.md

 ```
 If a remote stream is terminated, you can check the termination reason on the `terminationCause` property of the `RemoteStream`.
 Once a remote stream is terminated, it will never revive, the `RemoteStream` object will no longer be valid, and the object will be removed from the corresponding `Channel`'s `remoteStreams` set property.
 Thus, if you no longer hold any strong references to the `RemoteStream` object, it will be destroyed.

+#### RemoteStream mute state
+The RemoteStream's mute state is tracked through the `remoteAudioMuted` property.
+You can observe changes to this property with the `RemoteStreamNotification.remoteAudioMuteStateWasSet` notification.
+The `remoteAudioMuted` property specifically represents whether the remote user has muted their stream or if the stream was administratively muted.

 ### Local streams
 To send your own local audio to other channel members, you will need to make a `LocalStream`.